A-B Wayfinding

 Multi-Floor Wayfinding

 Using Journey helper, no additional work is needed to provide wayfinding between floors.
-Whenever a user needs to switch a floor, an interactive tooltip with an icon indicating the type of connection (such as elevator or escalator) will be drawn.
-By clicking or tapping the tooltip, the map view switches the destination floor.
+Whenever a user needs to switch a floor, an interactive tooltip with an icon indicating the type of connection (such as an elevator or escalator) will be drawn.
+By clicking or tapping the tooltip, the map view switches to the destination floor.

 Multi-Destination Wayfinding